MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ### People Picker in Adaptive Cards

-People Picker added as an input control in Adaptive Cards enables search and selection of people.
+People Picker added as an input control in Adaptive Cards enable search and selection of people.
 You can use it in chats, channels, task modules, and tabs.
 The mobile and desktop clients support People Picker, which provides an inline typing experience.

 ### Adaptive Cards and Incoming Webhooks